davidjguru/davidjguru.github.io/_posts/2020-09-20-200-linux-commands-for-everyday-life.md

 1. **:~$** git cherry-pick af0w30b --no-commit
 **# Same as former, will apply but don't commit changes from another location/branch.**

-## 5.3- Docker Engine Related: Docker, Compose, Swarm (15 examples)
+## 5.4- Docker Engine Related: Docker, Compose, Swarm (15 examples)
+Docker Engine is the de-facto standard for containers.
 See more commands about Docker Engine at [www.therussianlullaby.com/docker-cheatsheet/](https://www.therussianlullaby.com/blog/docker-docker-compose-and-ddev-cheatsheet/).

 1. **:~$** systemctl is-active docker